 World’s End, Hingham (Boston Area)

 Just 15 miles south of Boston’s bustling city center, Hingham Harbor’s nature preserve refreshes visitors with an ocean breeze.
 World’s End is a peninsula that features rocky New England beaches and salt marshes and is part of the Boston Harbor Islands National Recreation Area.

 This conservation site may be small, but still manages to present approximately five miles of both gravel and mowed grass walking trails for your enjoyment.

 Newport Cliff Walk, Newport

 If you prefer your promenade with a side of stately mansion, then the Newport Cliff Walk is for you.
-This 3.5-mile coastal path weaves along the impossibly beautiful Rhode Island coastline with a good mix of paved and dirt trails.
+One of the best places to visit in New England, this 3.5-mile coastal path weaves along the impossibly beautiful Rhode Island coastline with a good mix of paved and dirt trails.

 If you can tear your gaze away from the Atlantic Ocean, there are several impressive mansions to admire, including The Breakers, Marble House, and Rosecliff.
 The trail spans First Beach to Bailey’s Beach, but it’s possible to do just a short section of the path tailored to the length you’d like, as there are a handful of entry points along the way.

 Make sure to check out the iconic Forty Steps, a popular and historic stop along the walk that brings you close to the water.
 This is a fantastic family-friendly activity and one of the top things to do in Newport.

 Burnt Meadow Mountain, Brownfield (Portland Area)